Best usage-based billing platforms for AI in 2026: a direct comparison

 The platform you choose determines how much of this you own versus hand off to a vendor, and how much the infrastructure costs as your revenue grows.

-The platforms that handle hybrid pricing cleanly are a different set than those built purely for metered billing.
+The platforms that handle hybrid pricing cleanly are a slightly different set than those built purely for metered billing.

 How to choose a usage-based billing platform